Stocks, Bonds, Bills and Inflation and Gold

 A very distinctive thing about the period of 1986 through 2005 was a huge drop in interest rates.
 This provided a huge boost to bond returns.
 It also contributed to higher P/E multiples being justified for stocks, which boosted stock returns.
 Another relatively unique thing about that period was the huge stock valuation bubble of the late 90’s which then deflated and then partially recovered.

-In order to cover the 20 years ended December 31, 2019, our next graph will over-lap the last six years of the one above.
+In order to cover the 20 years ended in 2021, our next graph will over-lap the last four years of the one above.

-A distinctive thing about the period of 2000 through 2019 was a continued and almost continuous huge drop in interest rates.
+A distinctive thing about the period of 2002 through 2021 was a continued and almost continuous huge drop in interest rates.
 This provided a huge boost to bond returns.
 It also contributed to higher P/E multiples being justified for stocks, which boosted stock returns.
-Another relatively unique thing about that period was that it started with stocks at a peak or bubble level at the end of 1999 which then deflated and then partially recovered and then suffered the financial crisis that bottomed in early 2009 and then recovered.
+This period include the tail end of the “tech wreck” for stocks followed by a weak period for stocks and then the financial crisis of 2007 / 2008 which in turn was followed by huge gains in stocks after 2009.
 This period also saw the emergence of the digital economy and the huge valuations of certain companies in that sector.

 The above graphs demonstrate that the market looks very different in different time periods and it is therefore very dangerous to make assumptions about the relative performance of stocks and bonds in the next 20 years.